Improve usability and content organization with beautiful and responsive tabs.

 tabs-container responsive styled

-The other classes are optional and can be removed if your design requires it.
+tabs-container class is required.
+The others are optional and can be removed if your design requires it.

 The first class

-tabs-nav is required, the others are modifiers for space, list styling and hidding this module on small screens, where we'll use the reponsive navigation instead.
+tabs-nav is required, the others are modifiers for adding bottom margin and hidding this module on small screens, where we'll show the reponsive navigation instead.

 If you choose not to use the

-sm-hidden class from your Tabs Nav, to keep showing this on mobile as well.
+sm-hidden class from your Tabs nav, to keep showing the initial navigation on mobile as well.

-tab_1, tab_2, tab_3, etc are the IDs of your tabs, as shown in the Content section below.
+#, followed by the ID of your tab group, as shown in the Tab content section below.

 Add a group for each of your tab content with the class

-sm-p20 for space on mobile and the animation class
+sm-p20 class, used to add padding on mobile, and the animation class

 fade-up in this example are optional.